 Students will validate their patient data by entering them into the ProjectConcert Database in a timely manner.
-Students will receive an email from ProjectConcert with information on how to set up an account with embedded videos on every tab to guide clinical documentation, notes, journals, codes, etc.
+Students will receive an email from ProjectConcert with information on

-By Monday at 11:55 PM one week after the end of the clinical week (or as designated by concentration), patient data as required by the concentration will be entered into the database.
+By Monday at 11:55 PM one week after the end of the clinical week (or as designated by the Concentration Coordinator), patient data as required by the concentration will be entered into the database.